Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - "You're got to __pull yourself together__," he said with soothing gruffness.

 - Wilson's eyes fell upon Tom, he started up on his tiptoes and then __would have collapsed__ to his knees __had not Tom held__ him upright.

+- Some __dim impulse__ moved the policeman to look suspiciously at Tom.

+- but the policeman caught something __in the tone__ and looked over with truculent eyes.

+- Self-consciously, with his authoritative arms breaking the way, we pushed through __the still growing crowd__, passing a hurried doctor, case in hand, who had been sent for __in wild hope__ half an hour ago.